-AGENDA HISTORIC PRESERVATION CITY HALL COUNCIL CHAMBERS 109 EAST OLIVE STREET; BLOOMINGTON, IL 61701 THURSDAY, NOVEMBER 21, 2019 at 5:00 P.M.
+AGENDA HISTORIC PRESERVATION CITY HALL COUNCIL CHAMBERS 109 EAST OLIVE STREET; BLOOMINGTON, IL 61701 THURSDAY, JANUARY 16, 2020 at 5:00 P.M.

-- 1. CALL TO ORDER
+1. CALL TO ORDER

-- 2. ROLL CALL
+2. ROLL CALL

-- 3. PUBLIC COMMENT

-- 4. MINUTES Consideration, review and approval of Minutes of the September 19, 2019 meeting of the Bloomington Historic Preservation Commission.
+- 3. PUBLIC COMMENT - 4.
+MINUTES Consideration, review and approval of Minutes of the December 19, 2019 meeting of the Bloomington Historic Preservation Commission.

-- 5. REGULAR AGENDA
+5. REGULAR AGENDA

-- A. BHP-28-19 Public Hearing, review and action on a petition submitted by the Franklin Park Foundation for the nomination and designation of 112 E. Washington Street D-2 Downtown Transitional District to D-2 with the S-4 Local Historic District zoning overlay.
+A. BHP-28-19 Public Hearing, review and action on a petition submitted by the Franklin Park Foundation for the nomination and designation of 112 E. Washington Street D-2 Downtown Transitional District to D-2 with the S-4 Local Historic District zoning overlay.
+Item Continued from November 21, 2019.

-- 6. OTHER BUSINESS
+6. OTHER BUSINESS

-- 7. NEW BUSINESS

-- A. 2020 Meeting Dates

-- 8. ADJOURNMENT